COS Mountain Logo

 Fire Technology

-The Fire/Emergency Response Technology program at College of the Siskiyous is designed to provide the pre-employment skills required for the career firefighter.
-The program is approved as an Accredited Regional Training Program by the California State Board of Fire Services.
-The accredited status allows COS to operate as an arm of the State Fire Training Office and to test and issue certificates locally.
+The College of the Siskiyous Fire Technology (COSFT) program is designed to provide the pre and post employment skills required for the career and volunteer firefighter.
+The program is approved as an Accredited Regional Training Program (ARTP) by California State Fire Training (SFT).
+The ARTP status allows us to operate as an arm of the SFT Office and to test and certify locally.
 The program prepares students for careers in firefighting, provides in-service training to career and volunteer firefighters, and includes certification as a Firefighter I, Firefighter II, and Company Officer.
-A number of specialized courses certified by the California State Fire Marshal's Office, The National Fire Academy, and /or the National Wildfire Coordinating Group are also offered.
-The curriculum may also academically prepare the student to transfer to a four-year university to complete a baccalaureate degree program.
-Please check with a counselor for specific transfer requirements.
+A number of specialized courses certified by SFT, National Wildfire Coordinating Group (NWCG), along with other specialized training and lectures are also offered.

 Upon successful completion of this program the student should be able to: